Future Film Skills

 - Support the development of new skilled talent UK-wide

 Working with partners, we will offer bursaries to remove some of the practical barriers, such as travel costs, to taking part in skills development and opportunities for career progression.

 - Improve the take-up of skills development opportunities at every level, from new entrants to those returning to work after illness or a parenting or caring break

 9. Continuing professional development

 We will work with trade associations and guilds to foster a stronger culture of continuing professional development (CPD), developing high-quality business, management and leadership skills for professionals in every part of the screen industries.

 We will ensure that there is a UK-wide network of high-quality accredited providers, delivering to a consistent standard and keeping up-to-date with new business models and changes in technology.

-- Promoting Skills Passport, a system where professionals can plan and record their CPD and employers can identify crew with industry-recognised credentials
+- Promoting an industry-approved course directory where professionals can plan and record their CPD and employers can identify crew with industry-recognised credentials

 - Increased retention of skilled screen professionals